 Detox centers have different specialties.
 Some centers offer only alcohol detox and others provide a wide range of addiction services.
 Detox centers may treat different genders or age groups, and they may have different religious affiliations.
 However, the highest-quality treatment centers possess common characteristics.

-The best detox facilities perform extensive evaluations or assessments before beginning detox.
+The best facilities perform extensive evaluations or assessments before beginning detox.
 Physicians, nurses or certified staff members screen for medical conditions, co-occurring mental health disorders and other health conditions.
-They determine the severity of a patient’s addiction and develop a detox plan specific to his or her needs.
+They determine the severity of a patient’s addiction and develop a plan specific to his or her needs.